beczkowb/csvparser/README.md

 # About
-Simple lib for parsing csv files by declaring django-style parsers.
+Library for parsing csv files using declared django-style parser classes.
 It uses standard csv package.

+# Installation
+`pip install csvreader`

 # Usage
 Lets say that you want parse csv like below.
 We want to skip first row(header) and last(summary):